 The reality is that many people management practices, protocols and programs are initiated and implemented by HR.
 The HR team is constantly evaluating employees at large, measuring engagement and working to boost retention and happiness levels.
 Without an HR team, the organization would fall flat when it comes to recruiting, retaining and promoting talent that is aligned to culture and purpose.

 That said, it’s your job as a manager to make HR-driven initiatives work among your own teams.
-While HR is evaluating the organization at large when implementing new programming, you as a manager are positioned to look at people on an individual and more micro-scale.
+While HR is evaluating the organization at large when implementing new programming, managers are positioned to look at people on an individual basis.

 Consider some of the typical programs that most HR departments practice.
 Managers have the ability to not only adopt these programs but to also make them their own.
 For example, what do you do with the results of the latest engagement survey?
 What can you learn?
-Can you create a secondary poll for your team only to collect more intel?
-Can you have a communication rhythm with your team members so that nothing you share in their annual performance review comes as a surprise?
+Can you create a secondary survey for your team to collect more intel?
+Can you have a communication rhythm with your team members so that nothing you share in their quarterly performance Check-in comes as a surprise?

 Managers need to put their HR hat on

 It’s one thing to embrace, adopt and adapt HR-driven programs.
 But it’s another for managers to put on their HR hat.
-The best way for good managers to become great managers is to rise above the call of duty; this means caring about more than just the results your team is delivering.
+The best way for good managers to become great managers is to care caring about more than just the results your team is delivering.
 Employees come to work every day, not just the days of the year when an HR program is in motion.
 As a manager, what can you do every day to enable your team to be successful and show you care?
 A few ideas

 - A number of your daily interactions could be improved.
-Communication can be improved with impactful 1-on-1 and team meetings.
+Communication can be improved with impactful 1-on-1 Sync-Ups and team meetings.
 Make these committed meetings in your calendar and think about the content of those meetings.
-Create an agenda and check-in on items like quarterly goals, action items, commitments and roadblocks every week.
+Create an agenda and touch base on items like quarterly goals, action items, commitments and roadblocks every week.

 - Keep each other accountable by sharing goals.
 Encourage accountability among the team with a daily morning huddle, where everyone shares their top priority for the day.

 - Net Promoter Score (NPS) is a way that companies regularly gauge their clients’ happiness.
 What about creating an NPS program with your own team?
-A daily or weekly temperature check where employees share a number on a scale of 0 to 5 about how they’re feeling at work is a great way to keep things transparent and handle challenges proactively.
+Conduct a daily or weekly temperature check.
+Ask employees to share a number on a scale of 0 to 5 that expresses how they’re feeling at work.
+That’s a great way to keep things transparent and handle challenges proactively.

 Collaborate with the HR team

-We’ve talked about how you can adapt HR programming, but there doesn’t need to be animosity or separation from HR.
+We’ve talked about how you can adapt HR programming, but that certainly doesn’t mean there should be animosity or separation from HR.
 Collaborating with HR is important.
 No HR department is keen on implementing programs that go unadopted or fail.
-With managers’ inside intel from their closer relationships with direct reports, they are well positioned to collaborate with HR.
+With inside intel from their closer relationships with direct reports, managers they are well positioned to collaborate with HR.

-Sync up regularly with HR to get a pulse on what programming is in the pipeline.
-They can help both HR and their respective teams by pre-gauging need and interest before a new program is fully functioning.
-Moreover, once an initiative has been adopted and rolled out, managers can check in with the teams, solicit feedback and report back to HR – months in advance of an annual survey.
+Communicate regularly with HR to get a pulse on what programming is in the pipeline.
+Managers can help both HR and their respective teams by pre-gauging need and interest before a new program is fully functioning.
+Moreover, once an initiative has been adopted and rolled out, they can circle back with their teams, solicit feedback and report their insights to HR – months in advance of an annual survey.

-That’s not all: when managers put their HR hat on, new programs evolve that may not have considered previously.
+That’s not all: when managers put their HR hat on, new programs evolve that may not have been considered otherwise.
 Share successful initiatives with HR and discuss the potential of rolling out an idea company-wide.
-I used to give a team I managed 10% of their time to work on anything else they were interested in (stolen from Google).
-The results were great and it was implemented company-wide.
+One manager gave their team 10% of their time to work on anything else they were interested in (stolen from Google).
+The results were great, they suggested it to HR, and it was implemented company-wide.
 What if you’re stuck on an idea or a problem?
 Brainstorm with HR about what has worked for managers in other departments.